 - You screwed up and your lack of customer service sent them packing.

 Whatever the case may be of the lost project, it may be time to re-engage and check in on that lost client or missed opportunity.
-Below are 3 tips to help get you started.
+Below are 3 tips to help with client retention.

 Or at least identify who you feel is worth re-engaging and would benefit from your company services.
-Sometimes you have those very hard to please prospects and no matter what you do or how you engage, you will never win.
+Sometimes you have those very hard to please prospects.
+You may never win, no matter what you do or how you engage.
 And even if you did win the project, it would be a loss because the time spent pleasing these folks is not worth the financial gain or heartache.

 But then there are those projects that simply did not work because the timing did not work on your end and you could not meet their timeline, or perhaps the manager overseeing the project had their own agency but now they are gone.
 It’s now time to re-engage and begin to build those new relationships.
 If nothing else, networking is never a waste of time (well it can be but that’s a whole new blog post).